ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 !!! info
     Ensure you have the correct supporting libraries for your filesystem installed such as `xfsprogs` for XFS.

-    With Ubuntu this is achieved via `sudo apt install xfsprogs`.
+    With Debian this is achieved via `sudo apt install xfsprogs`.

 You should now be able to mount the drive manually like so: